Nevis Road is not at all suitable for 2WD vehicles

-Nevis Road is an absolute classic located in the Old Woman Range, in Central Otago, New Zealand.
-The road over the pass has steep sections and several fords.
-It’s one of the highest roads in the country.
+Nevis Road is an absolute classic drive located in Central Otago, New Zealand.
+The road over the pass has steep sections and crosses several fords.

 How long is the Nevis Road?

 The road is totally unpaved and features a few river crossings.
 It’s 65km (40 miles) long running from Bannockburn Road (near Cromwell, a town in Central Otago in the Otago region) to State Highway 6 (near Garston, a small settlement in northern Southland).

 Can I drive my vehicle on Nevis Road?

 2WD vehicles can reach Duffers Saddle for about six months of the year, although the road is better suited to 4WD.
 This is a relatively straightforward and rewarding route to drive in a standard 4WD during good weather conditions.
 Beyond Duffers Saddle, 4WD is required.
 The Nevis Valley section from Bannockburn to Garston is 4WD only and may be very rough in places with numerous fords.

 Set high in the Old Woman Range, the road tops out at Duffers Saddle, at 1.275m (4,183ft) above the sea level.
 There’s a sign on the road warning this is the highest public road in New Zealand.
 The zone is affected by adverse weather.
 This road is closed for the winter from early June to 30th September.
 But even in the summer the conditions can quickly turn nasty.
 It can be inaccessible at times of snow or high river levels caused by rain or snowmelt.
 Traveling with a group or at least another vehicle is advised, as you are a long way from everywhere.